MarkkusBoi/PRhythmJS/chart/README.md

     - A tag has a note id followed by a comma and then a position
     - `[0:05.000]1,1;1,4;`
       - This example has two tags, both being normal notes that will become a unison note spanning positions 1 and 4
-- There can be multiple tags per line, but they must be seperated by a semicolon.
+- There can be multiple tags per line, and all tags end with a semicolon.

 # Proper Porting of Charts
 This is still up in the air, but the method I use involves getting a recording of the chart playing in the desired difficulty in the "View Perfect Play" mode.
 60FPS PS4/PS5 capture from an external recording device is prefered, but I used a 30FPS capture from a PS Vita for the chart I made.
 The audio for the track is extracted and converted straight from the game's files.
 I then align the audio and the video in a video editor and analyze frame-by-frame to see the exact timestamp that the notes are hit.